 - advocates for best practices on behalf of investors.
 In comment letters and meetings with regulators and other policymakers, CII promotes high-quality standards and market rules based on our member-approved policies.

-CII's nonvoting members include 13 non-U.S. asset owners, and more than 65 of the largest U.S. and non-U.S. asset managers with combined assets in excess of $25 trillion.
-Other non-voting members include more than 85 top law firms and other service providers.
-Associate members are also eligible to serve on CII’s Corporate Governance and Market Markets Advisory Councils.
+CII's nonvoting members include 13 non-U.S. asset owners, and more than 70 of the largest U.S. and non-U.S. asset managers with combined assets in excess of $44 trillion.
+Other non-voting members include more than 90 service providers and law firms.
+Associate members are eligible to serve on CII’s Corporate Governance and Market Markets Advisory Councils.
 Both Advisory Councils provide input to CII’s Board of Directors and staff on how to enhance the value of membership in a variety of ways.
 For Associate Members, CII:

 - offers unparalleled opportunities for governance professionals to learn from and network with other governance pros and stay up-to-date on developments and trends in corporate governance and financial regulation.